 First and Second Stanza

 The simple statement of command, “Give me your hand,” existing as its own stanza—and the beginning stanza, no less—grounds the poem in a very concrete concept.
 For one thing, Angelou has directed this poem toward a specific person—“you”—which provides a sense of closeness the reader can feel as they read.
 In fact, even the command reads like it is, in fact, an order given to the reader.
-If this is the case, then the entirety of the poem would be a representation of the relationship between Angelou and her readers, like she feels as though she could reach out and touch them through her “poetry,” and also that the reader is remarkably valuable to her because of this solid connection.
+If this is the case, then the entirety of ‘A Conceit’ would be a representation of the relationship between Angelou and her readers, like she feels as though she could reach out and touch them through her “poetry,” and also that the reader is remarkably valuable to her because of this solid connection.

 More likely, however, this notion of beginning the poem with such a command does not take away from the idea that Angelou is speaking about someone other than the reader.
-Instead, she could be talking directly to the person she clearly has a connection with, and the strategy of not bothering with the formalities of catering to “other” readers of the poem is an indication about how much she needs to say the things that are weighing on her mind.
+Instead, she could be talking directly to the person she clearly has a connection with, and the strategy of not bothering with the formalities of catering to “other” readers of the poem is an indication of how much she needs to say the things that are weighing on her mind.
 Even though “others” are watching on, no one is relevant except for Angelou and this “you.”

 This concept is further supported when she notes that the situation goes “beyond this rage of poetry.”
 There is irony at work since this is, in fact, a poem, but the downplaying of the setup separates the rationale for this poem from something that is primarily literary or intended to draw in an audience.
 Rather, this is about Angelou’s feelings and relationship—things “beyond” the trivial matters of “poetry.”